Roselands: Demographics

 According to the 2021 Census, 43.5% of Roselands residents stated they had been born overseas.
 Lebanon was the birthplace of the most foreign-born residents in Roselands at 5.4%, followed by those born in People's Republic of China at 3.8%.

 In terms of ethnicity, the largest group in 2021 were those claiming Lebanese ancestry with 15.7% of the responses, followed by those claiming Greek background at 15.0%, and thirdly by those claiming Australian descent with 13.6%.

 English only is the most common home language in Roselands, used by a plurality of 36.2% of residents, followed by Arabic – the home language of 16.9% – and Greek spoken by 11.9% at home.

 According to the census, Christianity was the most followed faith in Roselands with 56.7% of residents reporting that they were Christian.
 However, Christians in the area belong to many denominations, with the largest proportions being Catholic at 23.6%, then Orthodox with 18.5%.
 Islam is the second largest religious group, accounting for 22.6% of residents.

 Politics

-Roselands is in the state electorates of Lakemba and Canterbury, both of which are safe Labor seats.
+Roselands is in the state electorates of Bankstown and Canterbury, both of which are safe Labor seats.